 Like Sanders has been for decades, Omar, Ocasio-Cortez and Tlaib all identify as democratic socialists—a fact that places them in stark contrast with Warren, a self-described “capitalist.”
 All three representatives have been supportive of Warren and many of her policies throughout the campaign trail.
-Ocasio-Cortez campaigned alongside Warren for progressive candidates in 2018, and the two of them have worked together as lawmakers to usher the Green New Deal to Congress.
+Ocasio-Cortez and Warren have worked together as lawmakers to usher the Green New Deal to Congress.
 Just last week, Tlaib and Warren put out a video together about the impact of environmental racism in Detroit.

 But to act as if Warren is inarguably the evolved form of the Vermont senator is simplistic at best.
 Sanders’ policy proposals on many issues that affect women could be considered more progressive than Warren’s—specifically when it comes to addressing low-income women of color.
 While Warren wants to reduce rents for Americans by 10 percent, Sanders supports national rent control.
 While Warren only recently changed her previously unwaivering pro-Israel views, Sanders has condemned the Israeli occupation of Palestine since the 1980s.
 And while Warren’s newfound support of Medicare for All has left some questioning her commitment to the issue, Sanders has supported single-payer healthcare for decades.